remix-run/remix-website/README.md

 - Avoid changing anything but the theme in `tailwind.config.js`, no special classes, etc.
 - Avoid "inline rules" like `color-[#ccc]` as much as possible.
 - Silly HTML (like a wrapper div to add padding on a container) is better than one-off css rules.

+## Algolia Search

+We use [DocSearch](https://docsearch.algolia.com/) by Algolia for our documetnations search.
+The site is automatically scraped and an index generated weekly by the [Algolia Crawler](https://crawler.algolia.com/).

+If the doc search results ever seem outdated or incorrect be sure to check that the crawler isn't blocked.
+If it is, it might just need to be canceled and restarted to kick things off again.
+There is also an editor in the Crawler admin that lets you adjust the crawler's script if needed.